 10. Do I need business insurance or other licenses?

 Yes.
 Business owners should acquire insurance for their business based on the industry and the services provided.
 Research different types of insurance companies to find the best coverage for your business.

-You may need to obtain additional licences beyond a sales tax license (ie. event license or liquor license) that are dependent on the type of business, product, or service.
-Checkout the Occupational License Data and contact local and government office as needed.
+You may need to obtain additional licenses beyond a sales tax license (ie. event license or liquor license) that are dependent on the type of business, product, or service.
+Check out the Licenses and Permits and contact local and government office as needed.